 What is cumin?

-The cumin plant is native to the Mediterranean region and has been used as a spice for centuries.
-The seeds are typically ground into a powder before being used as a seasoning.
-Cumin can be used in both sweet and savory dishes.
-It is often used to flavor curries, chili peppers, and other spicy dishes.
-When used in baking, cumin can add a warm, nutty flavor to breads and cakes.
+The cumin plant is native to Mediterranean and is often used as a spice.
+It belongs to the parsley family, like coriander.
+The seeds are usually ground into powder and used as seasoning.
+You can use cumin in both sweet and savoury dishes.
+Usually, cumin is added to curries, chilly peppers, and other spicy dishes.
+When you use cumin in baking, it can give you a warming, nutty taste.

 Cumin's history and origins

-Cumin has a long history and was mentioned in the Bible as well as ancient Egyptian texts.
-The Romans used it to flavor their food and it was also popular in medieval Europe.
-In the Middle Ages, cumin was used medicinally to treat digestive problems.
+Cumin is ancient, and it was known in the Bible and by the ancient Egyptians, who knew of caraway by name as well.
+The Romans used it to flavour their food, and it was also used in medieval Europe.
+During the Middle Ages, cumin was used medically to treat digestive problems.

 Cumin's health benefits